| Code |

 Entry requirements |

-Elementary notions of algebra and calculus.
+- Elementary notions of algebra, vector calculus and differential calculus.

-Basic notions of electromagnetic theory
+- Basic notions of electricity and magnetism

 |